 All teacher credential candidates must demonstrate competency in their specific subject matter area.
 In the State of California, this requirement can be met by successful completion of one of the alternatives that follow.

-Multiple Subject candidates must
+Multiple Subject candidates (teaching in elementary schools) must